-- a. number of complaints filed during the Financial Year - Nil - b. number of complaints disposed of during the Financial Year - Nil - c. number of complaints pending as on end of the Financial Year Nil
+- a. number of complaints filed during the Financial Year - Nil - b. number of complaints disposed of during the Financial Year Nil - c. number of complaints pending as on end of the Financial Year Nil

-(C) Details of non-Compliances by the Company, penalties and strictures imposed on the Company
+(C) Details of non-Compliances by the Company

-There is no non-compliance by the Company and no penalties, strictures imposed on the Company by Stock Exchange or SEBI or any statutory authority, on any matter related to capital market, during the last three years.
+During the last three years, there were no instances of non-compliances by the Company related to capital markets and no penalty or strictures were imposed on the Company by the Stock Exchanges or SEBI or any statutory authorities.

-(D) Whistle Blower Policy
+(D) Vigil Mechanism / Whistle Blower Policy

 The Company has established a Vigil Mechanism for employees, directors and others who are associated with the Company to report to management instances of unethical behavior, actual or suspected fraud or violation of the Company's code of conduct.
 The Policy provides adequate safeguards against victimization of employees/directors who avail the mechanism.
-The Vigil Mechanism also cover the Whistle Blower mechanism aspect as stipulated in SEBI Listing Regulations.
+The Vigil Mechanism also cover the Whistle Blower mechanism aspect as stipulated SEBI Listing Regulations.
 The Company affirms that no person has been denied access to the Audit Committee in this respect.

-(E) Certificate from Practicing Company Secretaries
+(E) Certificate from Company Secretary in Practice

-As required under Regulations 34(3) read with Schedule V of SEBI Listing Regulations, the Company has obtained a certificate from M/s V. Sreedharan and Associates, Company Secretaries certifying that none of the directors on the Board of the company as on March 31, 2020 have been debarred or disqualified from being appointed or continuing as directors of companies by the Securities and Exchange Board of India and Ministry of Corporate Affairs.
+As required under Regulations 34(3) read with Schedule V of SEBI Listing Regulations, the Company has received a certificate from Ms. Devika Sathyanarayana, Partner, V Sreedharan and Associates, Company Secretaries certifying that none of the directors on the Board of the company have been debarred or disqualified from being appointed or continuing as directors of companies by the Securities and Exchange Board of India (SEBI) or Ministry of Corporate Affairs or any such authority.
+This certificate is annexed to this report.